afnan-1/bodyo_test/README.md

 # bodyo_test

-The Django app for the Nutrible Frontend.
+The Django app for the Bodyo

 ## Installation